PropellerAero/embedded-systems-challenge/README.md

 - `PropellerLampMate/` - The KiCAD EDA design project
 - `PropellerLampMate.pdf` - The schematic drawing
-- `PropellerLampMate_gerber` - The PCB design in Gerber format
+- `PropellerLampMate_gerber/` - The PCB design in Gerber format
 - `PropellerLampMate.png`- A 3D rendering of the layout

 ### Part A